Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Does This Breed Get Along with Other Pets? 🐶 😽

-If socialized from a young age, Schneagles can easily learn to get along well with other dogs of all sizes.
+If socialized from a young age, Schneagles can quickly learn to get along well with other dogs of all sizes.
 Due to their combination of terrier and hound instincts, however, they don’t get along well with other small animals and pets such as cats, rabbits, or birds.

 Things to Know When Owning a Schneagle: